Deactivate users

 Reactivate disabled users in bulk

-To reactivate users in bulk, do the following:
+To reactivate multiple users at the same time, do the following:

 This operation is limited to organizations that do not use an IdP for authentication.